-With viewership on its Internet site up sharply because of Al-Jazeera's news coverage of the political upheaval in the Middle East, Antsey says this is a "turning point" for the news channel, and he is making the rounds of the U.S. pay-TV operators.
+With viewership on its Internet site up sharply because of Al-Jazeera's news coverage of the political upheaval in Tunisia and Egypt, Antsey said he believes that this is a "turning point" for the news channel and he is making the rounds of the U.S. pay-TV operators.

-"We had a very fruitful meeting," Antsey said, adding that during his talks at the Comcast Center, the tallest U.S. building between New York and Chicago, he had "a fantastic view of the city over which we would like to broadcast our news."
+"We had a very fruitful meeting," Antsey said, noting that during his talks at the Comcast Center, the tallest U.S. building between New York and Chicago, he had "a fantastic view of the city over the city we would like to broadcast our news."

 A Comcast spokeswoman confirmed that the cable operator met with Al-Jazeera officials but would not comment on programming negotiations or discussions.

-One reason Antsey traveled with the 13,000 e-mails was to show that there were viewers with a real interest in the channel.
+One of the reasons that Antsey traveled with the 13,000 e-mails was to show that there were viewers with a real interest in the channel.